sc000ter/sc000ter.github.io/_posts/2019-07-24 Identity part 2.md

 There are literally about 10 thick books out there on DDD, from Eric Evans' blue book, to Scott Millett and Nick Tune's Wrox press' "Patterns, Principles, and Practices of Domain-driven Design".
 There are hundreds if not thousands of blog posts about DDD and/or subsets of its tenants.
 Even presentations that mock up an architectual style.
 So, again, if you aren't familiar with basic tenents of DDD, I would suggest you do some Googling, get one of the books I mentioned, and dig into the theory and practice.

 Now for how I intend to set things up.
-I plan on using micro services (again, like I've mentioned before) to implement bounded context on the "back end" of this entire project.
+I plan on using micro services (again, like I've mentioned before) to implement bounded contexts on the "back end" of this entire project.

 We'll setup the following:
 * Separate databases